Paris France: French Food and Our Favorite Grocery Store Snacks

 It's always interesting to visit groceries stores in different cities.
 It’s great to see where and how locals buy their groceries.
 We went to Monoprix and Franprix almost everyday.
 We would pick up our daily bottle of wine, fresh squeezed orange juice and other French snacks.
 We also tried some unique chips and cookies.
 Here are some of the best that we had.

 I liked these a lot too.
 They sound weird, but they're the best barbecue chip you'll ever have.

 Charise was prejudice against these from the beginning.
 Don't let her fool you.
 These were amazing!

 They smelled more like shrimp than they tasted but they were just strange.
 Really, really strange.

 I feel like we have these at home.
 Either way, good chips...or crisps, I should say.

 We both agreed these were our favorite cookies.
 They're like a flattened waffle cone from heaven.
 We bought several boxes.

-There wasn't as much raspberry filling as in the picture but this crunchy cookie was great.
+There wasn't as much raspberry filling as in the picture, but this crunchy cookie was excellent.
 After the waffle cookies though we almost forgot about these.